-- (1) Persons and bodies having relevant functions or powers under this Act must - (a) give effect to or enforce any recommendation or order of a corresponding disciplinary body or other corresponding authority made under a corresponding law in relation to powers exercisable under this Act: and - enforce (b) give effect to or any recommendation order of or corresponding disciplinary body or other corresponding authority made under a corresponding law so far recommendation or order relates to the practice of law by the Australian legal practitioner concerned this in jurisdiction. - (2) If a corresponding disciplinary body makes an order that the name of an Australian legal practitioner be removed from the roll of lawyers under this Act by the Registrar of the Supreme Court, the Registrar is to remove the name of the practitioner from the roll.
+- (1) Persons and bodies having relevant functions or powers under this Act must - (a) give effect to or enforce any recommendation or order of a corresponding disciplinary body or other corresponding authority made under a corresponding law in relation to powers exercisable under this Act; and - give effect (b) to or enforce any recommendation order or of corresponding disciplinary body or other corresponding authority made under a corresponding law so far recommendation or order relates to the practice of law by the Australian legal concerned practitioner in this jurisdiction. - (2) If a corresponding disciplinary body makes an order that the name of an Australian legal practitioner be removed from the roll of lawyers under this Act by the Registrar of the Supreme Court, the Registrar is to remove the name of the practitioner from the roll.